jendabek/BlenderRenderController/README.md

 4. Choose the render method:

-	- ´Automatically join chunks && use mixdown audio´ Renders chunks, makes a separated audio file and Joins it all together, recommended if you have audio tracks in your project
+	- "Automatically join chunks & use mixdown audio" Renders chunks, makes a separated audio file and Joins it all together, recommended if you have audio tracks in your project.

-	- ´Automatically join chunks´ Same as above, minus audio mixdown.
+	- "Automatically join chunks" Same as above, minus audio mixdown.

-	- ´Render just chunks´ Just renders the Chunks.
+	- "Render just chunks" Just renders the Chunks.

 5. Click “Start Render” and wait for the render to be done.